department-of-veterans-affairs/vagov-content/pages/change-address.md

 <h4>For CHAMPVA</h4>

 <ul>
-  <li>Call our customer call center at <a href="tel:+18007338387">1-800-733-8387</a>.
+  <li>Call our customer call center at <a href="tel:+18007338387">800-733-8387</a>.
 We're here Monday through Friday, 8:05 a.m. to 7:30 p.m.
 ET.
-Please have your past address information available.
-Our customer service representatives will need to verify this information before updating your file.</li>
+Please have your last address available.
+Our customer service representatives will need to verify your this before updating your file.</li>
   <li>Email our customer call center through the secure Inquiry Routing & Information System (IRIS). <br>
     <a href="https://iris.custhelp.va.gov/app/ask">Ask a question online through IRIS</a></li>
   <li>Send a signed and dated address change request to us at:<br>